-We hired a taxi driver to chauffeur us around for the day – as expensive as that sounds, it actually worked out much cheaper than getting a tuk tuk to drop us off and pick us up from where we wanted to go.
+We hired a taxi driver to chauffeur us around for the day.
+It worked out much cheaper than getting a tuk-tuk to drop us off and pick us up from everywhere we wanted to go.

 Wat Phra Singh Temple

 So we started the day with a visit to one of the smaller, local temples.
 Wat Phra Singh Temple.
 It’s located in the western part of the old city of Chiang Mai.
 Although small it’s still as beautiful as some of the other temples I’ve seen here in Thailand.

 Apart from one or two others, I think we were the only tourists, but that wasn’t such a bad thing.
 It meant we got to see and be amongst local Thais going about their daily lives.